Myrna Culbreath: Career

 After 1970, Culbreath made a number of attempts at writing a Star Trek episode spec script with Roddenberry's encouragement.
 Her preferred title for the script was "Triangle".
 Once renewal of the television series proved unlikely, Roddenberry introduced Culbreath to fan writer Jacqueline Lichtenberg, who then introduced Culbreath to Sondra Marshak.
 The three corresponded for several months, and Culbreath and Marshak formally met at a Star Trek convention in Baton Rouge in 1974.

 Marshak and Culbreath went on to co-author four original Star Trek novels, including Triangle (1983), which was inspired by Culbreath's unfinished script.
 They also edited two short story anthologies, The New Voyages (1976) and its sequel, which collected two of their stories.
 Culbreath and Marshak also contributed trivia to The Star Trek Puzzle Manual (1976).
 She co-wrote the William Shatner biography Shatner: Where No Man (1979) with Marshak and Shatner.

 The New Voyages was Culbreath's first professionally published work.
 However, she was loosely involved with the production of Star Trek Lives!
 (1975), along with Marshak, Lichtenberg, and television producer Joan Winston.

-In the author's notes for The Fate of the Phoenix (1979), Culbreath and Marshak announced a number of forthcoming titles: a fictional travel guide tentatively titled Mr. Spock's Guide to the Planet Vulcan, and a non-Star Trek science fiction novel with William Shatner, The Power, and new installments of The New Voyages series.
-None of the announced titles were realized or released.
+In the author's notes for The Fate of the Phoenix (1979), Culbreath and Marshak announced a number of forthcoming titles: a fictional travel guide tentatively titled Mr. Spock's Guide to the Planet Vulcan, and a non-Star Trek science fiction novel with William Shatner, and new installments of The New Voyages series.
+None of the announced titles were published.

-Culbreath marketed a phonics-based reading method she claimed to have begun developing in the 1960s via seminars and tutoring events.
+Culbreath marketed a phonics-based reading method she claimed to have developed in the 1960s.
 She later condensed her method into a board game inspired by Monopoly which was published in 1996.
-The game was initially sold as The Phonics Game, and it included supplementary materials for teachers.
-It was often marketed as 'Phonics Monopoly' by Culbreath.
-In 1999, an updated edition was sold by LearnByGames as PhonicsOpoly, and later PhonOpoly.
+The game was initially sold as The Phonics Game, which included supplementary materials for teachers.
+In 1999, an revised edition was sold by LearnByGames as PhonicsOpoly, and later PhonOpoly.
 Marshak contributed supplementary materials, and participated in sales and promotion.

-During a 2004 episode of Zoh Hieronimus's Future Talk podcast, Culbreath was introduced as a well-known television and radio host, but broadcast history was given.
-Culbreath alleged she frequently "substituted for a nationally syndicated radio host," but she did not mention for whom.
-Other than her appearances on Future Talk in 2004, and an interview by Jeff Ayers for Voyages of Imagination in 2006, Culbreath has not published new work or given public statements.
+During a 2004 episode of Zoh Hieronimus's Future Talk podcast, Culbreath was introduced as a well-known television and radio host but no details were given.
+Following a 2006 interview with Jeff Ayers given for Voyages of Imagination, Culbreath did not publish any new works or make any public appearances.

-She currently resides in Los Angeles.